 When comparing Rhythmbox vs qmmp, the Slant community recommends qmmp for most people.
-In the question“What are the best music players for Linux?” qmmp is ranked 6th while Rhythmbox is ranked 11th.
+In the question“What are the best audio players for Linux?” qmmp is ranked 15th while Rhythmbox is ranked 22nd.
 The most important reason people chose qmmp is:

 Qmmp allows the user to drastically change its look via skins.
 It can use Winamp and Xmms skins, as well as a list of 12 skins made specifically for qmmp that can be found [here](http://qmmp.ylsoftware.com/files/skins/qmmp-skins/).